mkopciuszynski/ElettraSPEM/README.md

 ![screenshot](/README_Screenshot.png)

 ## Requiements
 Igor Pro from WaveMetrics.
-Version 8.0 or newer (tested on 64-bit version of Igor Pro 8.04 and 9.01).
+Version 7.0 or newer, preferably 64-bit version.
+(Routines were tested on the 64-bit version of Igor Pro 8.04 and 9.01).

 For older version of Igor Pro see our old routines: